Back to top

 Where will it lead in the future?

-An excellent qualification for College of Art & Design Foundation Courses which lead to an Honours Degree in a chosen area of study.
+An excellent qualification for College of Art & Design Foundation Courses which lead to an Honors Degree in a chosen area of study.
 Ex-pupils have gone on to study Architecture, Teaching, Marketing, Print Management, Interior Design, 3D Design, and various media and communications-related courses.
 Others are employed in the Graphics, Fashion, Textiles and Advertising industries.
 The A Level is accepted by most universities.

 How will I study?